hth313/boost41/doc/random.rst

 ---

-Simulate rolling two common six sided dices, giving a value 2-12 with a distribution that corresponds to throwing two dices.
+Simulate rolling two common six sided dices, giving a value 2-12 with a distribution that corresponds to rolling two six sides dices.
 The value 7 will the most common result, while 2 and 12 are the most uncommon outcomes.